philipHinch/philipHinch/README.md

 - 🔭 I’m currently working on ...
 Building React Projects
 - 🌱 I’m currently learning ...
-React Testing, Node.js, Redux
+Node.js & Redux
 - 👯 I’m looking to collaborate on ...
 Different Projects
 - 🔨 I'm planning to ...
-Rebuild my portfolio using React
+Learn the MERN stack
 - 💬 Ask me about ...
 Where I'm from :smiley:
 - 📫 How to reach me: ...
 Just by email or message on social media
 - ⚡ Fun fact: ...
 Humans are just one of the estimated 8.7 million species on Earth!